vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Kubernetes_Defintions_of_yaml_files.md

 * service is responsible to expose our application to outside the world means it will allow our pods to access from internet or out side of our cluster environment.

-* service ip address which will never change and also it is stored in etcd
+* service ip address which will never change and also it is stored in etcd, still control plane is up service will not go down

 * service is layer 4 load balancer it knows only about ip address or node ports